Upcoming Labs

 Diplomacy Lab: Brazil

-This Humanities Lab focuses on research requested by the U.S. Embassy in Brasilia, Brazil, as part of the U.S. State Department’s Diplomacy Lab.
-Our task, working collaboratively, is to investigate current climate change challenges for Brazil that specifically affect marginalized urban communities (ex. democracy, human rights, health, energy security, economic policy, and conflict).
+This Humanities Lab focuses on working collaboratively across disciplines to investigate current climate change challenges in Brazil that specifically affect marginalized urban communities (ex. democracy, human rights, health, energy security, economic policy, and conflict).

 View more information HERE